rustasync/team/_posts/2018-10-16-tide-routing.md

 ## Extraction

 Extractors work similarly to many other Rust frameworks.
-They are asynchronous functions that extract data from app s tate, configuration, and the request:
+They are asynchronous functions that extract data from app state, configuration, and the request:

 ```rust
 pub trait Extractor<AppData>: Sized {